antononcube/RakuForPrediction-blog/Articles/LLM-aids-for-processing-of-Biden-State-of-the-Union-address-on-2024-03-07.md

 The computations are done with a [Raku chatbook](https://raku.land/zef:antononcube/Jupyter::Chatbook), [AAp6, AAv1÷AAv3].
 The LLM functions used in the workflows are explained and demonstrated in [AA1, AAv3].
 The workflows are done with OpenAI's models [AAp1].
 Currently the models of Google's (PaLM), [AAp2], and MistralAI, [AAp3], cannot be used with the workflows below because their input token limits are too low.

-**Remark:** An important feature of the LLM workflows (and underlying models) is that although the speech transcript is in Russian, the LLM results are in English.

 Similar set of workflows and prompts are described in:

 - ["LLM aids for processing of the first Carlson-Putin interview"](https://rakuforprediction.wordpress.com/2024/02/12/llm-aids-for-processing-of-the-first-carlson-putin-interview/), [AA2]